AdrianaBioinfo/perceval/README.md

 python main.py --help
 ```
 ```
   -h, --help            show this help message and exit -path PATH_WORKING_DIRECTORY, --path_working_directory PATH_WORKING_DIRECTORY
                         Enter path of the working directory -output OUTPUT_PATH, --output_path OUTPUT_PATH
                         Enter path for the output folder -skp SKP_PREPROC, --skp_preproc SKP_PREPROC
-                        If 'yes' the preprocessing of the films is skip.
-Else set 'no' -atp_df ATPADP_F480_CD86_DF, --atpadp_f480_cd86_df ATPADP_F480_CD86_DF
+                        If "yes" the preprocessing of the films is skip.
+Else set "no" -atp_df ATPADP_F480_CD86_DF, --atpadp_f480_cd86_df ATPADP_F480_CD86_DF
-                        If skp is 'yes', enter the path of the atpadp/f480/cd86 dataframe -preds RUN_PREDICTIONS, --run_predictions RUN_PREDICTIONS
+                        If skp is "yes", enter the path of the atpadp/f480/cd86 dataframe -preds RUN_PREDICTIONS, --run_predictions RUN_PREDICTIONS
                         Optional.
 Compute predictions.
-By default 'yes'.
-You can set it to 'no'
+By default "yes".
+You can set it to "no"
 ```